oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 :    OPTIONAL.
 A request URI as described by {{RFC9126}} Section 2.2.

 "federation_uri":
 :    OPTIONAL.
-A request URI towards the Native Authorization Endpoint of
+The Native Authorization Endpoint of a downstream
+     authorization server to federate to.

+"deep_link":
+:    OPTIONAL.
+Https URI of native app to be invoked to handle the request.

+"federation_body":
+:    OPTIONAL.
+A string of application/x-www-form-urlencoded encoded
-     a downstream authorization server, with the request parameters according to this specification, provided as query parameters.
+     request parameters according to this specification for the downstream authorization server's Native Authorization Endpoint.

+"response_uri":
+:    OPTIONAL.
+A URI of an endpoint of the federating authorization server
+     which shall receive the response from the federated authorization server.

 "expires_in":
 :    OPTIONAL.
 The lifetime of the `request_uri` in seconds, as